Contact Us for a Free Consultation (213) 542-0979

 Impersonating Police

-If you're being charged with Penal Code Section 146, it's imperative that you get to a criminal defense attorney as soon as possible.
+If you're being charged with Penal Code Section 146, you must get to a criminal defense attorney as soon as possible.
 Prosecutors and judges take these types of offenses very seriously because police officers testify in their court all the time.

-If you're being charged with impersonating an officer, it is crucial that you get in front of a criminal defense attorney.
-I've been doing these type of cases for the past twenty-five years.
+If you're being charged with impersonating an officer, you must get in front of a criminal defense attorney.
+I've been doing these types of cases for the past twenty-five years.
 I get you into the office and we go over everything.
 We talk about whether or not you really did impersonate an officer and what potential defenses and strategies we can employ in order to protect all of your rights and interests.

 Defenses To Impersonating A Police Officer

-There are a number of different defenses to Penal Code Section 145, where the prosecutors are claiming that you impersonated an officer.
+There are several different defenses to Penal Code Section 145, where the prosecutors claim that you impersonated an officer.
 Usually, the defense is centered around the facts and circumstances of a particular case.

-I have had circumstances where people were dressed like officers for other reasons other than to impersonate – whether it was part of a job that they were doing, some sort of a costume – and they really were just joking around and were not intending to impersonate an officer.
+I have had circumstances where people were dressed like officers for reasons other than to impersonate—whether it was part of their job or some sort of costume—and they really were just joking around and did not intend to impersonate an officer.

-A lot of times I see a rush to judgment by police – especially in these type of cases – where they just want to arrest a person, take a one-sided story and not listen to what the individual has to say or do any type of an investigation whatsoever.
+A lot of times, I see a rush to judgment by police—especially in these types of cases—where they just want to arrest a person, take a one-sided story, not listen to what the individual has to say, or do any type of investigation whatsoever.

-That's where my job comes in to get your side of the story across to the prosecutor and judge, and if it's a case where you're innocent, we'll get it in front of a jury and we'll show the jury that you were not impersonating an officer.
-You had no intent to defraud anybody and you should, therefore, not be convicted of this very serious crime.
+That's where my job comes in: I get your side of the story across to the prosecutor and judge.
+If it's a case where you're innocent, we'll get it in front of a jury and show the jury that you were not impersonating an officer.
+You had no intent to defraud anybody, and you should, therefore, not be convicted of this very serious crime.

 Reviewing Defense Strategy for Best Outcome

-If you are charged with impersonating an officer and they're using Penal Code Section 146 and the elements of that Penal Code Section in order to try to convict you, what we do is we sit down, we go over everything in the privacy of my office.
+If you are charged with impersonating an officer and they're using Penal Code Section 146 and the elements of that Penal Code Section to try to convict you, we sit down and go over everything in the privacy of my office.
 You lay out everything for me from your vantage point.

-I will review all the discovery, paperwork, arrest reports in the case, speak to the prosecutor and see what they have to say, and then we put our heads together and we will decide what exactly needs to happen in order to best defend you.
-Whether that be taking the case to a jury trial, or whether that be me negotiating a plea bargain and doing damage control.
+I will review all the discovery, paperwork, and arrest reports in the case, speak to the prosecutor, and see what they have to say.
+Then, we will put our heads together and decide what exactly needs to happen to best defend you, whether that be taking the case to a jury trial or me negotiating a plea bargain and doing damage control.

-So, we get a mitigation package together to show them all the good things about you, your life and to show them you're not a bad person.
-The biggest thing in these impersonating an officer case pursuant to Penal Code Section 146 is that you're really not trying to pretend that you're a police officer and you're not trying to gain any advantage or steal something or commit some other offense.
+So, we put together a mitigation package to show them all the good things about you and your life and to show them you're not a bad person.
+The biggest thing in these impersonating an officer case pursuant to Penal Code Section 146 is that you're really not trying to pretend that you're a police officer, and you're not trying to gain any advantage, steal something, or commit some other offense.

-If we can show that, then the policy behind Penal Code Section 146 is not really being violated and the prosecutors and judge will certainly take this into consideration and we can use this information and evidence to get you out of the criminal justice system as fast as possible.
+If we can show that, then the policy behind Penal Code Section 146 is not really being violated.
+The prosecutors and judge will certainly take this into consideration, and we can use this information and evidence to get you out of the criminal justice system as fast as possible.

 Menu